 The area around Old Jersey was designated as "Traditional Neighborhood."
 This was seen as an opportunity site to reinforce the identifiable community hub for the Township in its historic area.
 The remainder of the township was assigned as Rural Residential, in keeping with the community's expressed desire to preserve the rural and agricultural character of the township.
-Minimum lot sizes for these areas are two (RR-1) and three (RR-3) acres, in part due to area needed for the required septic system leach fields.
+Minimum lot sizes for these areas are two (RR-1) and three (RR-3) acres.
+The primary importance of the two and three acre minimum lot sizes are to maintain the rural character of the area, keep school populations at manageable levels, and keep traffic volume down on the rural corridors of the township.